 Operated by Nkuringo Walking Safaris, the African village walking adventure trail starts from Kisoro town with an expert walking/birding guide, leading through homesteads and villages.
 Forget the staged village shows and welcomes: on this guided village walk, no one expects you, which makes for an authentic walk to pass by Africans in their usual way of life.

 From the densely populated villages near Kisoro town, the trail leads down valleys, over steep ridges, and round beautifully cultivated gardens to reveal stunning views of Lake Mutanda and the imposing Virungas in the backdrop.

 At Lake Mutanda, you’ll get into a dugout canoe with a rowing expert guiding you across the stunning Mutanda up to the resort, from where you’ll find your driver to transfer you to Nkuringo.
 There’s so much to learn, see and experience on this village trail; take it if you’re flying into Kisoro.

 Nkuringo Sector is open for gorilla trekking all year round, but the best times to go are from June to August and December to February.
-At these times, the jungle trails are drier, less slippery, and your chance of not getting wet while viewing the gorillas is higher during these months.
+During these months, the jungle trails are drier, and less slippery, and your chance of not getting wet while viewing the gorillas is higher.
 Also, the dry season gives a better experience, especially with photography.